mobxjs/mobx/docs/refguide/boxed.md

 ### `observable(primitiveValue)`

-When using the generic `observable(value)` method, MobX will create an observable box for any value that could not be turned into an observable automatically..
+When using the generic `observable(value)` method, MobX will create an observable box for any value that could not be turned into an observable automatically.

 ### Example